dnv-opensource/farn/README.md

 _For more examples and usage, please refer to [farn's documentation][farn_docs] on GitHub Pages._

 ## File Format
-A farnDict is a file in C++ dictionary format used with farn.
+A farnDict is a file in dictIO dict file format used with farn.

 _For a documentation of the farnDict file format, see [File Format](fileFormat.md) in [farn's documentation][farn_docs] on GitHub Pages._

-_For a detailed documentation of the C++ dictionary format used by farn, see [dictIO's documentation][dictIO_docs] on GitHub Pages._
+_For a detailed documentation of the dictIO dict file format used by farn, see [dictIO's documentation][dictIO_docs] on GitHub Pages._

 ## Development Setup